How to Reduce Charge Recombination in Organic Solar Cells: There Are Still Lessons to Learn from P3HT:PCBM: Results

 \subsection{Sample Systems and Device Performance}

 Throughout the following, we compare P3HT:PCBM films in 1:1~blend ratio that were spin-coated from either chlorobenzene~(CB) or 1,2-dichlorobenzene~(DCB) and subsequently thermally annealed.
 The main effect of the solvent is on the drying rate.
-While films from CB dried rapidly during spin coating, those from DCB were still wet after deposition and let dry slowly before the thermal anneal was applied.
+While films from CB dried rapidly during spin coating, the ones from DCB were still wet after deposition and let dry slowly before the thermal anneal was applied.
 We implemented the differently prepared blends into inverted solar cells~(substrate\slash{}cathode\slash{}active layer\slash{}anode) and varied the thickness~$L$ of the active layer.
 Figure~\ref{fig:figure01}a,b and Table~S2 in the Supporting Information summarize the thickness-dependent current--voltage~($j$--$V$) characteristics under simulated solar illumination.
-Clearly, only the slow grown DCB~devices maintain their performance by increasing~$L$ from around~50 to over~\unit[300]{nm}.
-In contrast, the photocurrent of the CB~devices becomes increasingly voltage-dependent with increasing thickness, which leads to a clear drop in the short-circuit current~($\jsc$) and fill factor~(FF).
+While the performance of the CB and DCB~systems is very similar in thin devices~(efficiency around~3\%), significant differences become apparent with increasing thickness.
+Clearly, only the slow grown DCB~devices maintain~(and even improve) their performance by increasing~$L$ from around~50 to over~\unit[300]{nm}.
+In contrast, for the CB~devices, the photocurrent of becomes increasingly voltage-dependent with increasing thickness, which leads to a clear drop in short-circuit current~($\jsc$) and fill factor~(FF).
+As a result, the thickest CB~device~($L = \unit[350]{nm}$) achieves an efficiency of only~$1.1\%$.

 Figure~\ref{fig:figure01}c shows that the photocurrent of the DCB~devices is well described by an optical transfer-matrix model assuming an internal quantum efficiency~(IQE) independent on thickness.
 We determined the IQE experimentally using the external quantum efficiency~(EQE) measured with lock-in technique~(see Figure~S3 in the Supporting Information).
 In the case of the CB~devices, this method fails to explain the drop of $\jsc$ for~$L > \unit[150]{nm}$.
 The reason is that the EQE decreases strongly with increasing light intensity, which can be seen by adding bias illumination to the low-intensity probe in the EQE measurement~(Figure~\ref{fig:figure01}d).
 Hence, the poor performance is not an inherent property of the thick CB~devices, but develops gradually with increasing carrier density.
 This aspect is further elaborated in Figures~S4 and~S5 in the Supporting Information, where light-intensity dependent $j$--$V$~curves and EQE~spectra are shown.
 Such a behavior is usually attributed to bimolecular recombination, often accompanied by space-charge effects.\cite{Wilken2020} Importantly, at low intensity, all CB and DCB devices display a rather high~IQE of about 70\%.
 This illustrates that free charge carriers are efficiently generated in both systems, while the differences lie in how the collection of those carriers competes with recombination.\cite{Bartesaghi2015,Neher2016}